-I recently finished reading Mike Pacer’s Mercy and Hope and it left me feeling… well… completely hopeful!
-It seems that in our world today, many become overwhelmed and begin to feel hopeless.
+I recently finished reading Mike Pacer’s Mercy and Hope, and it left me feeling… well… completely hopeful!
+It seems that in our world today, many people become overwhelmed and feel hopeless.
 Why do so many lose hope in the midst of their temporary circumstances?

-Maybe it is because they have not been told about the mercy and love of God.
+Maybe it is because they have not been told about God’s mercy and love.
 As Christians, we can point to and provide the Hope that is often lost.
-This book inspired me to not only grow in the virtue of hope myself but also to extend that mercy and hope I’ve found to others.
+This book inspired me not only to grow in the virtue of hope myself but also to extend the mercy and hope I’ve found to others.

 What is hope?